Ramboll/Ramboll-enterprise-showcase/content/collections/bookstore.md

 ---
-title: Bookstore FTW!
+title: Henning Larsen!
 description: Learning about how to create a nice collection of projects
 repositories:
-- aaa-table-of-contents/TOC
-- actions-clubhouse/checkout
-- brent-and-sebass-funtime/hi-sebass
-- constructocats/interconstruct
-- dchomh-demo/bookstore-demo
+- Ramboll/HLA-toolbox-test
-- dchomh-demo/helloworld-node
+- Ramboll/RhinoOpen-LB-test
-- deans-demos/azure_pipelines
+- Digital-Twin-test
 ---

-# We :heart: books
+# We :heart: Ramboll
-Everything about the bookstore app!
+Henning Larsen Collection